bit/youtube2mediawiki/README.md

--n NAME, --name=NAME              | name of file on wiki, by default title on youtube is used -d, --debug                       | output debug information -i, --ignore-warnings             | ignore warnings during upload
+-n NAME, --name=NAME              | name of file on wiki, by default title on youtube is used -d, --debug                       | output debug information -i, --ignore-warnings             | ignore warnings during upload -a, --adaptive-streaming          | fetch HD VP9 stream + audio stream and merge both using ffmpeg -o, --overwrite                   | force overwriting files at the destination wiki (requires --ignore-warnings)

 ## Notes